AjayChambers/oort-cloud-reverie/README.md

 # Oort Cloud Revery

-### 2025-JULY-07
+### Dev Notes: 2025-JULY-07

 Oort Cloud Revery is still under construction.
-A regular released version will be coming soon.
+A standard 1.x.x version will be released in the near future.